katalisha/katalisha.github.io/_posts/2016-01-22-ARC-Swift-closures-and-weak-self.markdown

 iOS uses reference counting to determine when a reference type is no longer in use and it's memory can be freed.
 It's a fairly simple concept - when a reference is assigned to property, constant or variable it's retain count is incremented.
 When the property, constant or variable is deallocated the retain count is decremented.
-When the retain count is 0 the reference is no longure in use and the memory can be freed.
+When the retain count is 0 the reference is no longer in use and the memory can be freed.

 <table>
 <tr>